jgcfyidev/jgcfyi/content/_index.md

 ---
 title: Community Memory
-description: "A framework for building resilient communities anchored in relationship and empowered by collaborative technology"
+summary: "A framework for building resilient communities anchored in relationship and empowered by collaborative technology"
-image: "/media/image9.png"
+customImage: "overlay.jpeg"
 enableToc: false
 ---